na-na-hi/renget/archive/BulkGuide.md

 Makuhita is a slow, yet sturdy brawler, usually goading his opponents to attack while Asana picks them apart.
 His body is highly resilient against blunt-force attacks such as punches and kicks.
 However, not only is his head less protected, but he can still be stabbed or cut open.
 He also struggles against speedier opponents, and his defenses are not as strong against those who utilize special attack.
 For example, if Asana hit him with a few bolts of Confusion, she could beat him very easily.

+He also struggles against speedy opponents, [Hitmontop](https://rentry.org/GreatBulk2) being a good example of this.

 Moveset:
 Arm Thrust
 Tackle